 - Post Interview Schedules

-Best Practice: We also recommend using Auto Approve Jobs for ONLY for your trusted employers to cut down your workload.
+Best Practice: We also recommend using Auto Approve Jobs for your trusted employers to cut down your workload.

 Determine your employer approval strategy

 Determine how your office will decide which employers are approved.
 If more than one person will be processing approvals, we recommend ensuring your parameters for approval are clearly defined.